 Actually, the entire month of December is legally called " the Christmas Season."
 No other month wears the designation.
 December has no other legal holidays, according to Resources for Attorneys, a practices directory for lawyers.
 Hanukah is not a legal holiday.
 Kwanza is not a legal holiday.
 New Year's Eve doesn't qualify, since it is not a day but an evening.
 Consequently, it is not only insulting and ignorant but also illegal for anyone - including civil authorities - to prevent December from being called Christmas.
 The counterfeit "holiday season" should not be accepted as a substitute.

-Not calling Christmas "Christmas" reveals profound bigotry against Christians of the same class as the worst racial
+Not calling Christmas "Christmas" reveals profound bigotry against Christians of the same class as the worst racial or ethic slur.

 No big deal, you say?
 Let's pose it this way: How about renaming a menorah a "holiday candelabra"?
 Try that and there would be a recitation of Ginsberg's "Howl" in the local Jewish community, a yawp the fawning media would take up.
 Call a Christmas tree a "holiday" tree, and not a peep.